fortrabbit/blog/new-platform-beta.md

 ## What's next?

-This beta launch is just the beginning.
+This BETA launch is just the beginning.
 We've got a full backlog.
 Next, we plan to make it feature-complete and harden the platform by hosting more production websites and web applications.
+From that list:

+- Live server metrics in the dashboard
+- Live logging in the dashboard
+- Live event log in the dashboard
+- Event notification system
+- Extended collaboration
+- Key-value store

 ## We want your feedback